ForgeryGPT: A Multimodal LLM for Interpretable Image Forgery Detection and Localization: Methodology

-The loss function of our method consists of two components: a detection loss and a localization loss.
-For forgery detection, we use the cross-entropy loss, denoted as \(\mathcal{L}_{cls}\), which is widely utilized in training language models like \cite{vicuna}.
-This loss measures the discrepancy between the model's generated text sequence and the target sequence.
-For forgery localization, we adopt the dice loss \cite{zhu2024learning}, denoted as \(\mathcal{L}_{loc}\), which quantifies the difference between the predicted forgery localization map \(G_{out}\) and the ground truth mask \(Y \).
-Dice loss is particularly suited for segmentation tasks, as it directly measures the overlap between the predicted and actual masks.
-The total loss function can be written as:
+\textbf{Forgery Localization Loss.} For the pixel-level forgery localization task, we adopt the Dice loss~\cite{zhu2024learning}, denoted as $\mathcal{L}_{loc}$, which measures the similarity between the predicted binary mask $G_{out}$ and the ground truth mask $Y$.
+Dice loss is particularly suited for imbalanced segmentation scenarios and is computed as:

-where $\lambda _1,\lambda _2$ are the parameters to balance the two terms in the loss function.
-By contributing to the detection and precise localization of forged regions, these two losses work in synergy to ensure accurate identification at both the image-level and pixel-level, while minimizing false positives on the authentic images.
+where $N$ is the total number of pixels, $G_{out}^{(i)}$ and $Y^{(i)}$ correspond to the predicted and ground-truth mask values at pixel $i$, and $\epsilon$ is a small constant to prevent division by zero.

+The total training objective is formulated as a weighted sum of the detection and localization losses:

+Where $\lambda_1$ and $\lambda_2$ are hyperparameters that balance the contributions of each loss component.
+By jointly optimizing $\mathcal{L}_{cls}$ and $\mathcal{L}_{loc}$, ForgeryGPT is encouraged to perform robust image-level classification while simultaneously generating precise pixel-level masks, enhancing its capability to detect diverse manipulations and reduce false positives on authentic regions.